Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it refers to a traditional belief or superstition that is widely considered untrue or outdated.
-The phrase uses "wives" metaphorically to symbolize old-fashioned or unreliable ideas, making the connection figurative rather than literal.
+The idiom uses "wives" metaphorically to symbolize old-fashioned or unreliable ideas, making the connection figurative rather than literal.

 Origin: